jonaprieto/specs/src/architecture/layers/resources.md

 **Note:** The only semantic differentiation between Predicates relevant to Applications is between ones that are static and influence fungibility and ones that are dynamic and don't influence fungibility.

 ### Partial Transaction (ptx)
 A shielded `ptx` has _k_ (currently _k_ = 2) input and _k_ output resources.
-Shielded ptxs can be cascaded, if larger input and output sets are needed.
+Shielded `ptx`s can be cascaded, if larger input and output sets are needed.

-A transparent ptx can have arbitrary size input and output sets, but for some use-cases where proofs and nullifiers are needed it might need to be decomposed into compatible cascaded shielded ptxs.
+A transparent ptx can have arbitrary size input and output sets, but for some use-cases where proofs and nullifiers are needed it might need to be decomposed into compatible cascaded shielded `ptx`s.

-A similar approach can be used to compute a set of shielded ptxs simultaneously, for some potential efficiency gain.
+A similar approach can be used to compute a set of shielded `ptx`s simultaneously, for some potential efficiency gain.

 #### Differences between Shielded and Transparent Partial Transactions
 Transparent `ptx`s are shielded `ptx`s for which we preserve the plaintext input and output Resources (or pointers to it).
 This way, validation of Predicates can happen at any time against the plaintext Resources.

 They can still be encrypted for specific recipients.

-We still compute commitments, proofs and nullifiers, to preserve composability of Transparent and Shielded Partial Transactionds downstream.
+We still compute commitments, proofs and nullifiers, to preserve composability of Transparent and Shielded Partial Transactions downstream.

 ### Transaction (tx)
 Transactions provide the notion of balance for a set of `ptx`s, as well as validity for all their Predicates.

 ### Proof System
 The Proof System of a resource is defined via the proof and functional commitment schemes used.
 It is encoded (amongst other things relevant to the resource logic, e.g. public keys etc.) statically in `resource_data_static` to increase legibility for differences between Resource Logics, by separating Predicate from Proof System differences.

+### Controllers
+Controllers are the Identities (e.g. Consensus Providers or the Resource Originator) that determine the order of (p)txs including the given Resource.
+By signing a message, a Controller promises to not sign another message implementing an equivocation of the signed message.
+It is recommended to assume finality only after checking Controller Signatures on (p)txs.

+Precedence of Controller signatures is ordered by their position in the list, i.e. a signature from the first Controller can override signatures of all downstream Controllers.
+Because of this, the list positions should correspond to Trust, from most trusted in the front, to least trusted at the end.

+This way we gain the following options by using signatures of upstream Controllers:
+- Resolving conflicts created by defecting Controllers.
+- Updating the Controller list, when the most downstream Controller is offline or defected.

 ### Transaction Execution Logic
 The TEL contains the machinery to compute candidate (partial) transactions which are then checked against the constraints encoded in the Predicates.
 It is up to the computing parties whether they use the `Executables` from the TEL, unless required by the Predicates, or choose other ways of coming up with transactions.